Should creative writing students rate teaching staff highly?

 What should programmes do next?

-Protect the strong baseline on staff‑student relationships while tightening assessment clarity.
+Protect the strong baseline in staff‑student relationships while tightening assessment clarity.
 Calibrate marking, show students what good looks like, and maintain predictable communications so creative practice can flourish.
 Monitor sentiment and close the loop with cohorts so improvements are visible and sustained.

 How Student Voice Analytics helps you

-See all-comment coverage, sector benchmarks, and governance packs designed for OfS quality and standards and NSS requirements.
+See all-comment coverage, sector benchmarks, and reporting designed for OfS quality and NSS requirements.